okcoders/ok-coders-january-2017-front-end/00-preparation/00-03-win-setup.md

 ## Configure Git

-Set your global git username and password.
+Set your global git user name and email.
 At the terminal, type the following two commands.
 Press enter after each one:

 	git config --global user.name "Your Name"
 	git config --global user.email your@email.address